DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/doubleclick.md

 ---
 # t.doubleClick Method

-Double-clicks an element on a web page.
+Double-clicks an element on a page.

 ```text
 t.doubleClick( selector [, options] )